yonkov/team-members-block/README.md

 ### Composer
 The plugin supports Composer and uses the following composer dependencies:
-1. [PHP Unit](https://phpunit.readthedocs.io/en/9.5/) to test the code
+1. [PHP Unit](https://phpunit.readthedocs.io/en/9.5/) to test the php code
 2. [Inpsyde PHP Coding Standards](https://phpunit.readthedocs.io/en/9.5/) - PHP CodeSniffer to check for errors and beautify the code

 #### How to Check PHP FIles For Errors Using PHP CodeSniffer